euroscipy/euroscipy_proceedings/papers/hendrik_heuer/heuer.rst

    haggis - Scotland + Germany = Currywurst

-Fig. 1 shows the clusters of semantically similar words and how they for visual units, which can be easily interpreted by humans.
+Fig. 1 shows the clusters of semantically similar words and how they form semantic units, which can be easily interpreted by humans.

 .. figure:: word_clusters.png